albeanth/MicroDeplLib-Builder/README.md

 - zipfile
 - urlopen

 The package [colorama] (https://pypi.python.org/pypi/colorama) is used for pretty outputting.
-If not used, print statements will need to be adjusted.
+If not used, print statements will be standard.

 #### Execution
 The MicroDeplLib-Build.py script will initially look for the required NNDC ENDF7.1 files.
 If they do not exist, they a directory called **./ENDF7.1** will be created.
 The required sublibraries will be downloaded as zip files, unzipped, and moved into **./ENDF7.1**.
 Once moved, the original zip files are deleted.
 The execution of the program is as follows: